 Abu Dhabi, February, 2015.
 The 130 swimmers are on their way up from the water after the world cup race.
-Despite the fact that they’ve swum for ten kilometers, most of the men come out of the water more or less at the same time.
+Despite the fact that they’ve swum for 10 kilometers, most of the men come out of the water more or less at the same time.
 One of them looks as if he belongs in the movie Pirates of the Caribbean.
 A long, tangled beard hangs down like a blackout curtain over his Adam’s apple.
-He listens to the nickname of “Hoots” and is an Australian living in the city of Perth.
-His real name is Simon Huitenga and he’s Australia’s greatest Olympic hope in this event.
+He answers to the nickname of “Hoots” and is an Australian living in the city of Perth.
+His real name is Simon Huitenga, and he’s Australia’s greatest Olympic hope in this event.

-Since Australia didn’t have anyone among the top-ten at the world championships in Kazan in the summer of 2015, its swimmers have no choice but to place their hope in a qualifying event in the Portuguese city of Setubal.
-In the Olympics, 25 swimmers compete in both the men’s and the women’s event, and each country may only be represented by a maximum of two swimmers, but only if the two of them have qualified in the first of two competitions.
-The road to the Olympics in open water swimming is winding, even though it’s almost dead straight compared to the background of Hoots.
+Since Australia didn’t have anyone among the top 10 at the world championships in Kazan in the summer of 2015, its swimmers have no choice but to place their hope in a qualifying event in the Portuguese city of Setubal.
+In the Olympics, 25 swimmers compete in both the men’s and the women’s events, and each country may only be represented by a maximum of two swimmers, but only if the two of them have qualified in the first of two competitions.
+The road to the Olympics in open water swimming is winding even though it’s almost dead straight compared to the background of Hoots.
 In order to understand his background, we need to understand Australia.

-Sweden has the second highest energy tax rates in Europe; only Denmark has a higher tax on energy for the heating of the service facilities.
+Sweden has the second highest energy tax rates in Europe; only Denmark has a higher tax on energy that heats service facilities.
 The Netherlands, the United Kingdom and Switzerland have no tax at all.
 Nor does the United States.
-The energy tax is a strong variable in the equation resulting in a lack of indoor pools in Sweden.
-Despite the fact that the national curriculum says that all students before seventh grade should be able to swim 200 meters, 50 meters of which on their back, and be able to cope with emergency situations in the water, there are not nearly enough indoor pools built and operated in Sweden.
+The lack of indoor pools in Sweden is due in large part to this energy tax.
+There are not nearly enough indoor pools built and operated in Sweden.
 There are municipalities that don’t have a single swimming pool.
+However, the national curriculum says that all students before seventh grade should be able to swim 200 meters (50 meters on their back) and be able to cope with water emergency situations.

-Just like other children, major Swedish swimmers have generally earned the swimming badges of Baddaren, Fisken and perhaps Kandidaten.
-In recent years, new badges like Bläckfisken, Sköldpaddan and Hajen have helped swimmers set new goals to fill up their displays before they enter junior high school.
-There has been an exponential growth in interest in all levels of swimming during the past ten years.
-A new indoor pool was built in Tyresö, which was opened in 2013.
+Just like other children, major Swedish swimmers have generally earned the swimming badges of Baddaren (the Ripper), Fisken (Fish) and perhaps Kandidaten (the Candidate).
+In recent years, new badges like Bläckfisken (the Octopus), Sköldpaddan (Turtle) and Hajen (Jaws) have helped swimmers set new goals to fill up their displays before they enter junior high school.
+There has been an exponential growth in interest in all levels of swimming during the past 10 years.
+A new indoor pool opened in Tyresö in 2013.
 Already after a year or two, there were more than 500 children and adults on waiting lists due to insufficient capacity.
 The shower rooms are so crowded that privacy and personal space is something you can only dream about.
 Large cities like Stockholm, Gothenburg, Malmö and Norrköping have experienced crowded conditions in their facilities for a long time, and the situation is starting to border on being unacceptable.

-In Australia, on the other hand, the situation is more or less the complete opposite and swimming pools are rarely crowded.
-The ocean outside of Perth is around 65–75 degrees all year round, but Hoots is still able to reach more than twenty 50 meter pools within a radius of 50 minutes of driving.
+In Australia, on the other hand, the situation is the complete opposite—swimming pools are rarely crowded.
+The ocean outside of Perth is around 65–75 degrees all year round, but Hoots is still able to reach more than 20 50-meter pools within a radius of 50 minutes of driving.
 Australia has 10,000 beaches and 85 percent of the population is able to get to the sea in less than one hour.
-Being able to swim is taken very seriously and is recommended already at the age of six.
+Having the ability to swim is taken very seriously and is recommended by the age of six.